pbierkortte/orbeat-time/README.md

 ## Format

 A concatenated string consisting of:
-- Years since Caesar's death formatted in octal
+- Years since Datum formatted in octal
 - Weeks within the year formatted in octal (2 digits)
 - Days within the 8-day week formatted in octal
 - Fractional day component formatted in octal (4 digits)